The Width Paradox and the Internal Structure of a Black-Hole: The black hole has an inner structure

-There is no reason of worry, this expression never becomes negative as we assumed at the very beginning that $t<<n_0$.
+This expression never becomes negative as we are assuming that $t<<n_0$.
 What is the time scale for each one of these transitions ?
 The black hole emissivity $\sim M^{-4}$ multiplied by the horizon area gives a mass loss rate $\dot{M}\sim -M^{-2} $ or equivalently the area loss rate $\dot{A}\sim -M^{-1} $ .
-Calling the time scale of each transition $\tau$, and comparing to eq.(\ref{areastep})
+Calling the time scale of each transition $\tau$, comparisson to eq.(\ref{areastep}) gives the estimative

-Last, the value of the one step decay probability $e^{-\alpha}$ can be obtained relying on the correspondence principle.
-For large values of $n$ the probability transition from $W_{n\rightarrow n-1}=(1-e^{-\beta})e^{-\beta}$\ must match the probability of the emission of one quantum $p_{sp}(1)=(1-e^{-\gamma})e^{-\gamma}$ (see eq.(\ref{exponential}) ).
-Recalling the relation eq.(\ref{matching}), it follows that
+As a last remark, the value of the one step decay probability $e^{-\alpha}$ can be obtained relying on the correspondence principle.
+The average number of transitions must match the mean number of quanta emitted in the corresponding mode

-The axioms considered in the {\it width paradox } do not depend upon the radiating system being black hole, it could well be a hot plate emitting grey body radiation. {\it Mutatis mutandis} for a grey body emitting radiation

-where $ \langle E\rangle$ is the mean energy of the radiating system and $\overline{E}$ refers to the radiation.
-On dimensional grounds